mbuesch/letmein/README.md

 The client is used to send a knock packet to the server.

+## Security attention: User identifiers and resource identifiers

+Please be aware that the user identifiers and resource identifiers from the configuration files are transmitted over the network without encryption in clear text.

+Make sure the user identifiers and resource identifiers do **not** include any private information.

+These identifiers are merely meant to be an abstract identification for managing different `letmein` keys, installations and setups.

 ## Platform support

 The server application `letmeind` is Linux-only, because it only supports `nftables` as firewall backend.